 For customer service, contextualize the feedback by the service representative, feature in question, interaction channel (self-service, chat, in-person, email, etc.), location, and any other variable that impacted the customer experience.
 Filter your ratings and open-ended feedback by these segments, and then pivot against your internal processes to pinpoint improvement areas.

 Manually parsing through thousands of pieces of feedback is a daunting task.
-Customer experience management software scales with your customer experience program as survey responses increase.
+A customer experience management software scales with your CX program as the total number of survey responses increases.
 Set filters with meaningful keywords, or use more advanced feedback analysis tools that automatically surface keyword trends in the open-ended feedback to help with insight discovery.

 Closing the loop entails thanking the customers who provided feedback to let them know they have been heard, and also proactively resolving any issues surfaced in the open-ended feedback.
 You can set up your survey flow to respond to the customer with an apology for a poor experience, or let customers know someone will be following up with them if they give you a low rating.